 Due to the COVID pandemic, there is a large number of children and adults who have missed their recommended vaccines.
-For a schedule of recommended childhood vaccinations (birth-18 years), visit https://www.cdc.gov/vaccines/schedules/easy-to-read/child-easyread.html
+For a schedule of recommended childhood vaccinations (birth-18 years), visit 2021 Recommended Vaccinations for Infants and Children.

-Yes, seasonal Influenza vaccination is recommended for all people 6 months and older every year.
+Yes, seasonal Influenza vaccination is recommended for all people six months and older every year.
 If you have questions about which vaccine is best for your family, talk to your doctor or other health care professional.
-More information on approved flu vaccines for the 2020-2021 flu season, and age indications for each vaccine, visit the CDC website at https://www.cdc.gov/flu/prevent/keyfacts.htm
+More information on approved flu vaccines for the 2020-2021 flu season, and age indications for each vaccine, visit the CDC website.

-Is the COVID vaccine made differently than the Flu vaccine?
+Is the COVID-19 vaccine made differently than the flu vaccine?

-There is another method being researched by leading Pharmaceutical companies that uses messenger RNA or mRNA methods to provide COVID disease immunity.
+There is another method being researched by leading pharmaceutical companies that uses messenger RNA or mRNA methods to provide COVID-19 disease immunity.

 The mRNA vaccines seem very hopeful and highly effective.
 The mRNA are also very quick and easy to produce.
 Where other types of vaccines take weeks of lab work, mRNA molecules can be assembled and placed in a vaccine within days.

-The companies that have developed the COVID vaccines will work with the Food and Drug Administration (FDA) to seek emergency use authorization approval to distribute the vaccines.
+The companies that have developed the COVID-19 vaccines will work with the Food and Drug Administration (FDA) to seek emergency use authorization approval to distribute the vaccines.

 What is Emergency Use Authorization?